In 2011 I wrote a post asking the question – Are you reliable?

 Don’t let people down by forgetting things.

-Do you consider yourself a reliable employee?
+Do you consider yourself reliable at work?
 Do the other employees know they can count on you?

 If you enjoyed this post, please share it with your friends via the social media buttons provided.